seungwonyang/dissertation/README.md

 <strong>code</strong><br>
-: This folder contains code for running Xpantrac.
+: This folder contains code for running Xpantrac batch mode, as well as the UI of Xpantrac.

 <strong>dataset</strong><br>
 : This folder has three datasets used in this study.
 They are CTR_30 (homogeneous), VARIOUS_30 (heterogeneous), and NYT_1000 (New York Times articles).